ARS-toscana/ApplyComponentStrategy/README.md

     - The number of persons having the corresponding combination of algorithms and of strata

   #### CreateFigureComponentStrategy
 The input dataset is the final output dataset of the other function.
-The output dataset can changes if strata is present in the parameters.
+The output dataset can change if strata is present in the parameters.

 - ## Main parameters